lee-hanhee/music-timeline/README.md

 **Warning:** The service role key has admin privileges.
 Never expose it in client-side code or commit it to your repository.

+## Spotify Developer Setup

+1. Create a Spotify Developer account at [developer.spotify.com](https://developer.spotify.com/)
+2. Create a new application in the Spotify Developer Dashboard
+3. Add `http://localhost:3000/api/auth/spotify/callback` as a Redirect URI in your Spotify app settings
+4. Copy your Client ID and Client Secret to your `.env.local` file

 ## Installation

 1. Clone the repository